jonathansedrez/bun-playground/todos-api/README.md

   Request 5 → Replica B
   Request 6 → Replica C
 - The basic load balancing strategy in Nginx is round-robin, which is enabled by default when you define multiple servers in an upstream block.
+- minikube: is local Kubernetes, focusing on making it easy to learn and develop for Kubernetes.